MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 #### Office.StickyNotes.Web.SDK.BadDraftKey

-Triggered when an exception occurs while converting draft key to id (machine action) and is required for crash investigation.
+Triggered when an exception occurs while converting draft key to ID (machine action) and is required for crash investigation.

 The following fields are collected: